Cutehacks/gel/README.md

 Return the jsobject that has the id specified by 'id'.

+### asArray([deepCopy : bool]) : array

+Creates a new array containing the items in the model.
+If objects are stored in the model, then the default behavior is that the array contains references to the objects in the model such that modifications to the array will affect the model (though no signals are emitted).
+If the value of `deepCopy` is set to `true` then the objects are cloned before being added to the array.

 ## Collection

 An item for sorting and filtering a JsonListModel.
 The Collection itself does not